- For growing aloe indoors, place in bright, indirect sunlight.

 An aloe plant makes an attractive potted plant when it’s not harvested regularly.
 If you like the look of this succulent, considering growing aloe in two different pots—one for medicinal use and one for beauty.

 Ready to start growing aloe?
-Click on any of the product links above for more information, to purchase the product online, or to find a retailer near you.
+Click on any of the Recommended Product links below for more information, to purchase the product online, or to find a retailer near you.